 There are four values that can be used with this attribute:

 - Signature Or System

-Intents can be used to launch an activity, to send it to any interested broadcast receiver components, and to communicate with a background service.
-Intents messages should be reviewed to ensure that they doesn’t contain any sensitive information that could be intercepted.
+Intents can be used to launch an activity, send it to any interested broadcast receiver components, and communicate with a background service.
+Intents messages should be reviewed to ensure that they don’t contain any sensitive information that could be intercepted.

 <action android: name=”string” />